cvle/s3-sync-action/README.md

+> [!IMPORTANT]
+> This is a fork of https://github.com/jakejarvis/s3-sync-action.
+>
+> The only change applied here is using the docker base image from Amazon ECR instead of Docker Hub.

 # GitHub Action to Sync S3 Bucket 🔄

 This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.